politics

 What Jobs Can You Get as a Political Science Major?

 What distinguishes a degree is the type of knowledge and the special skill set you end up with when you graduate.
 Political science as a major is recognized as one of the most versatile majors in terms of job prospects after graduation.
 Apart from the thorough theoretical part of the studies, in a political science program, students are endowed with an array of hard and soft skills that are essential in professions across many fields.
-These skills include data analysis, verbal and written communication skills, critical thinking, etc. Such a skillset makes you qualified for a wide variety of jobs related to politics and even lays the foundation for a possible career change.
+These skills include data analysis, verbal and written communication skills, critical thinking, etc. Such a skillset makes you qualified for various jobs, making it easier to get into politics and even lays the foundation for a possible career change.

 Depending on the type of degree (associate’s, bachelor’s, master’s, or doctorate) you obtain, you might qualify for the following positions: